 eSchool Community Involvement Information

-As stated in Ontario Secondary Schools, Grades 9 to 12: Program and Diploma Requirements, 1999 (OSS), every student who begins secondary school during or after the 1999–2000 school year must complete a minimum of 40 hours of community involvement activities as part of the requirements for an Ontario Secondary School Diploma (OSSD).
+As stated in Ontario Schools, Kindergarten to Grade 12: Policy and Program Requirements, Students must complete a minimum of 40 hours of community involvement activities as part of the diploma requirements.
 The purpose of the community involvement requirement is to encourage students to develop awareness and understanding of civic responsibility and of the role they can play and the contributions they can make in supporting and strengthening their communities.

 Types of Community Involvement Activities

 Community involvement activities may take place in a variety of settings, including businesses, not-for-profit organizations, public sector institutions (including hospitals), and informal settings.
-Community Involvement activities proposed by students shall be approved by OCES on a case by case basis.
+Community Involvement activities proposed by students shall be approved by Canada eSchool on a case by case basis.

 Procedures for Students

-Before beginning any community involvement activity, each student must complete and submit a "Community Involvement Activity Notification and Completion" form.
-The student will select an activity (or activities) from the school's list of approved activities, or an activity that is not on the list, provided that it is not an activity that is on the ministry's list of ineligible activities (see "Ineligible Activities" below).
-If the activity is not on the school's list of approved activities, the student will have to obtain written approval from the principal or another school contact designated by the principal (for example, a Student Success Coordinator).
+Before beginning any community involvement activity, each student must complete and submit an “Application Form”, along with the “Waiver Form” form.
+The student will select an activity (or activities) from the school’s list of approved activities, or an activity that is not on the list, provided that it is not an activity that is on the ministry’s list of ineligible activities (see “Ineligible Activities” below).
+If the activity is not on the school’s list of approved activities, the student will have to obtain written approval from the principal or another school contact designated by the principal (for example, a Student Success Coordinator).
 A student under the age of eighteen must complete the form in consultation with his or her parents, and must also have one parent sign the form.
 The student will sign the form and submit a copy of it to the principal or school contact designated by the principal.
 More than one such form may be submitted when additional activities are planned that were not included on a previously submitted form.